lyokha/nginx-haskell-module/README.md

 Please report this as a GHC bug:  http://www.haskell.org/ghc/reportabug
 ```

 Pull in the reins!
-Being unable to load archives seems too restrictive,
+Being unable to load static archives seems too restrictive,
 especially when it is cheatable.

 ```ShellSession